The Capital City Ringers Handbell Ensemble - About Us

 Jodi Johns Sullivant

 Audition for CCR!
 Maybe you would like to audition to be a Capital City Ringer, or perhaps a sub?
-If this sounds like your calling, E-mail us or call director Jane C. Wright for audition information.
+If this sounds like your calling, E-mail us or call Music Director, Nicole Leppala for audition information.